ckeiser2/ckeiser2.github.io/_projects/PythonProject1.md

 # Description

-Using Python and packages like Altair, scraped data from the internet to make an interactive visualization
+Using Python and packages like Altair, scraped data from the internet to make an interactive visualization.
+Showcases data pulled as of May 2023 of rainfall amongst the 50 states and for more details you can click and drag to get dynamic loading on the right graph.
+Works best on Windows desktop.

 # Notebook Link